The Complete Guide to Microsoft Teams Status Icons

 No — Microsoft does not expose a setting to disable or extend the inactivity timeout.
 You can manually set yourself to Available, but Teams will eventually override the manual selection if it detects no activity.
 To keep Teams Available indefinitely without leaving your computer on, you need an external solution like Stay Green On Teams that maintains presence from the cloud.

-The purple Teams status icon represents Out of Office, set automatically when you have an Outlook auto-reply scheduled.
-Teams pulls the out-of-office period from your Microsoft 365 calendar and returns to your normal status when it ends.
+The purple arrow (and the purple person icon) means Out of Office, set automatically when you have an Outlook auto-reply scheduled or a calendar event marked 'Show as: Out of Office'.
+Teams pulls this from your Microsoft 365 calendar and returns to your normal status when the out-of-office period ends.

 Does Teams show 'Last active' to other people?